Wolverine971/9takes/src/blog/enneagram/toxic-traits-of-each-enneagram-type.md

 ---
-title: 'The Dark Side of Personality: Unveiling Toxic Traits in Each Enneagram Type'
+title: '9 Dark Sides of Personality: Unveiling Toxic Traits in Each Enneagram Type'
 description: 'Discover the hidden toxic traits of each Enneagram type.
 Gain insight into personality flaws, understand their origins, and learn how to navigate relationships better.'
 author: 'DJ Wayne'
 date: '2024-07-12'